interfax/interfax-php/README.md

 The ```Interfax\Outbound\Fax``` class wraps the details of any fax sent, and is returned by most of the ```Outbound``` methods.

+It offers several methods to manage or retrieve information about the fax.

 ### Fax Status

 ```php